-In the space below, please describe the procedures and processes at the State level used to ensure all eligible children are accounted for in the performance period .
+In the space below, please describe the procedures and processes at the State level used to ensure all eligible children, ages 3-21, are accounted for in the performance period.
 In particular, describe how the State includes and counts only:

 - The unduplicated count of eligible migrant children, ages 3-21.
-Only include children two years of age whose residency in the state has been verified after turning three. - Children who met the program eligibility criteria (e.g., were within 3 years of a qualifying move, had a qualifying activity). - Children who were resident in your State for at least 1 day during the performance period (September 1 through August 31). - Children who in the case of Category 2 were served for one or more days in a MEP-funded project conducted during either the summer term or during intersession periods. - Children once per age/grade level for each child count category. - Children who are eligible for a free appropriate public education (e.g., have not yet obtained a high school diploma or equivalent).
+Only include children two years of age whose residency in the state has been verified after turning three. - Children who met the program eligibility criteria (e.g., were within 3 years of a qualifying move, and were entitled to a free public education through grade 12 in the State, or preschool children below the age and grade level at which the agency provides free public education).
+Children who were resident in your State for at least 1 day during the performance period (September 1 through August 31). - Children who-in the case of Category 2-were served for one or more days in a MEP-funded project conducted during either the summer term or during intersession periods. - Children once per age/grade level for each child count category. - Children who had an SEA approved Certificate of Eligibility (COE) and were entered in the State's migrant student database.